 - Pet Friendly: Can’t leave Fido or Buddy behind?
 Bed and breakfasts can have pet-friendly rooms to offer guests.
 Some require that pets be crated when left in the room.
 Some rooms have separate exits so that other guests with allergies do not have to come in contact with the visiting pets.

 - Porches: Bed and breakfast often have porches with rocking chairs to enjoy relaxing while taking in the view or reading a book.

 - Romance: Some bed and breakfasts are known for being a romantic place to stay.
 They may limit their guests to adults only.
 Romantic bed and breakfasts offer amenities like hot tubs and spas.

 - Shopping: Your bed and breakfast may have its own shop that sells anything from antiques to postcards and tee-shirts to coffee mugs.
 If your inn has its own cookbook of recipes that you serve your own guests, this is a great way to motivate guests to want to get your cookbook.
 Then they can “bring home” a way to remember your bed and breakfast by cooking themselves.

-- Tea: Bed and breakfasts may have a tea time or even a tea room.
+- Tea: Bed and breakfasts may have teatime or even a tearoom.
 Tea is served with finger sandwiches, scones, or even cookies.

 Thinking of buying or selling your bed and breakfast inn?
-Rob Sales and Lori Blass of B&B Consulting are here to help.
-As former innkeepers and licensed real estate agents, they have the expertise you need.
-In fact, you’re welcome to fill out their contact form or give them a call at (912) 655-7674 today.
+Rob Sales of B&B Consulting is here to help.
+As a former innkeeper and licensed real estate agent, Rob has the expertise you need.
+In fact, you’re welcome to fill out our contact form or give him a call at (912) 655-7674 today.